-Are hair treatments bad for breastfeeding or pregnancy?
-Bad in the sense that they may harm your child?
+Are hair treatments safe for pregnancy and breastfeeding?
+Or are they dangerous in the sense that they may harm your child?
 Some research has been done to figure this out, and I’ll go through the results here.

 Hair treatments while breastfeeding

 While breastfeeding, the breastfeeding hormones may make your hair really dry and dull.
 Actually, even just giving birth and hence losing the pregnancy hormones, is enough to start losing hair.
 Not much fun!

 Most new moms don’t have a lot of time to spare at the hairdresser, but some kind of hair treatment might seem like a really good idea to make the boring post-pregnancy hair look better.

 But is it a good idea?
 When you breastfeed, a lot of what you put into your body will reach the baby through the milk.
 For example, we all know that alcohol, nicotine, and drugs will reach the baby through the breast milk.
 Several studies show that some environmental pollutants also gather in the milk.

 So how about hair coloring, permanents, relaxation, bleaching, and other similar treatments?
 Well, here is some good news – they are probably OK to carry out while breastfeeding!

 There are no known reports of negative effects for the baby among breastfeeding moms who receive hair treatments, and most likely for the following reasons:

 - The chemicals used in permanent and semi-permanent hair dyes are not highly toxic these days.